 Stop and think about this for a second: How do you prove something did not happen?
-What about proving that a rape, or any sexual accusation, especially one involving a child, did not occur?
-Multiple studies suggest that 8% to 10% of accusations are completely fabricated.
-That means one out of every ten accused individuals is innocent of the charge against them.
+Proving a negative is often a hard thing to do.
+Now what about proving that a rape or any sexual accusation – especially one involving a child – did not occur?
+Multiple studies suggest that 8 to 10 percent of accusations are completely fabricated.

-While 1 in 10 may not seem like a high number, a false accusation of sexual assault changes their life immediately.
-Everyday concerns go out the window as very real threats to one’s way of life emerge.
+A false accusation of a sex crime immediately changes lives.
+Everyday concerns go out the window as very real threats emerge to the accused’s way of life.
 Just the accusation of a sexual crime jeopardizes careers, marriages, and reputations.
-More than any other type of crime, an accusation of sexual wrongdoing destroys a person’s life.
+More than any other type of crime, an accusation of sexual wrongdoing destroys a individual’s life and reputation.

-A juror’s gut reaction may be “how could they put themselves in a position where an accusation could even be made?” or “what motive would the accuser have to lie?”
+A juror’s gut reaction may be, “What motive would the accuser have to lie?”
 Of all the cases tried in a criminal court, sexual crimes are the most difficult charges for jurors to maintain the “innocent until proven guilty” presumption.

 Tips if you are accused of rape:

 Do not talk to the police without an attorney.
 This is the single-most important thing to remember when you are being accused of any offense, especially offenses of a sexual nature.
 Most people do not realize the police are allowed to lie to you.
 They can tell you anything to elicit a response.
 Do not respond to their questions.
 Do not provide them with any information.